Czxck001/Style-Note/04-Emphasis.md

 # Emphasis
-- Your sentences will be unfocused, weak, and anticlimactic if you don't **put important new information at the ends of your sentences**.
+- Put important new information at the ends of your sentences.

 - The rising pitch and stress signal the end of a sentence, called **stress**.